Bill Berry

 William Thomas Berry (born July 31, 1958) is an American musician who was the drummer for the alternative rock band R.E.M.
 Although best known for his economical drumming style, Berry also played other instruments, including guitar, bass guitar and piano, both for songwriting and on R.E.M. albums.
-In 1995, Berry suffered a cerebral aneurysm onstage and collapsed.
-After a successful recovery he left the music industry two years later to become a farmer, and has since maintained a low profile, making sporadic reunions with R.E.M. and appearing on other artists' recordings.
-His departure made him the only member of the band to not remain with them during their entire run.
+In 1995, Berry suffered a ruptured cerebral aneurysm onstage and collapsed.
+After a successful recovery, he left the music industry two years later to become a farmer, and has since maintained a low profile, making sporadic reunions with R.E.M. and appearing on other artists' recordings.
+His departure made him the only member of the band not to remain with them during their entire run.
 Berry eventually returned to the industry in 2022.

 Early years (1958–1980)

 William Thomas Berry was born on July 31, 1958, in Duluth, Minnesota, the fifth child of Don and Anna Berry.
 At the age of three, Berry moved with his family to Wauwatosa, Wisconsin, a suburb of Milwaukee, where they would remain for the next seven years.
 In 1968, they moved again, this time to Sandusky, Ohio.

-In 1972, the Berry family made their final move, to Macon, Georgia, just in time for Bill to start high school at Mount de Sales Academy.
+In 1972, the Berry family made their final move, to Macon, Georgia, just in time for Bill to start high school at Northeast High School.
 It was there that he met bass guitarist Mike Mills, and they played together in several different bands, including Shadowfax.
 Their first attempt at a career in music was short-lived.
 He and Mills decided to make money by getting day jobs.
-They rented an apartment on Arlington Place in Macon and Bill landed a job at the Paragon booking agency next door.
+They rented an apartment on Arlington Place in Macon, and Bill landed a job at the Paragon Booking Agency next door.

-Berry and Mills moved to Athens, Georgia, in 1978, where they met Michael Stipe and Peter Buck.
+Berry and Mills moved to Athens, Georgia, in late 1978, where they met Michael Stipe and Peter Buck.
 Prior to dropping out, Berry studied pre-law at the University of Georgia.